minio/minio/docs/bucket/replication/README.md

 The status of replication can be monitored by configuring event notifications on the source and target buckets using `mc event add`.On the source side, the `s3:PutObject`, `s3:Replication:OperationCompletedReplication` and `s3:Replication:OperationFailedReplication` events show the status of replication in the `X-Amz-Replication-Status` metadata.

 On the target bucket, `s3:PutObject` event shows `X-Amz-Replication-Status` status of `REPLICA` in the metadata.
-Additional metrics to monitor backlog state for the purpose of bandwidth management and resource allocation are an upcoming feature.
+Additional metrics to monitor backlog state for the purpose of bandwidth management and resource allocation are exposed via Prometheus - see https://github.com/minio/minio/blob/master/docs/metrics/prometheus/list.md for more details.

 ### Sync/Async Replication
 By default, replication is completed asynchronously.
 If synchronous replication is desired, set the --sync flag while adding a